Spinorially Twisted Spin Structures. II: Twisted Pure Spinors, Special Riemannian Holonomy and Clifford Monopoles: Special Riemannian holonomy

-\begin{corol} Let $M$ be a $2m$-dimensional oriented Riemannian manifold.
-The manifold $M$ is Calabi-Yau if and only if it admits a Spin$^c$ structure endowed with a connection carrying two parallel pure spinor fields $\sigma$ and $\tau$ such that at each $x\in M$, $\tau_x=\gamma(\sigma_x)$, where $\gamma$ denotes the corresponding real or quaternionic structure. \end{corol} {\em Proof}.
-Let us asuume $M$ is Calabi-Yau and $J$ is its complex structure.
-Since $M$ is Spin and $\kappa_M$ is trivial, we can consider a Spin$^c$ structure with trivial auxiliary complex line bundle $L=\kappa_M$ and flat connection.
-The Spin$^c$ spinor bundle
+\begin{Corollary}Let $M$ be a $2m$-dimensional irreducible oriented Riemannian manifold.
+The mani\-fold~$M$ is Calabi--Yau if and only if it admits a ${\rm Spin}^c$ structure endowed with a connection carrying two parallel classical pure spinor fields which are complex-linearly independent at one point. \end{Corollary} \begin{proof} Let us assume $M$ is Calabi--Yau and $J$ is its complex structure.
+Since $M$ is Spin and $\kappa_M$ is trivial, we can consider a ${\rm Spin}^c$ structure with trivial auxiliary complex line bundle $L=\kappa_M$ and flat connection.
+The ${\rm Spin}^c$ spinor bundle

-contains two trivial summands generated by parallel spinor fields $\sigma\in\Gamma(\ext^{0,0})$ and $\tau\in\Gamma(\ext^{0,m})$ such that \cite{Friedrich}
+contains two trivial summands generated by parallel spinor fields $\psi_1\in\Gamma\big(\ext^{0,0}\big)$ and $\psi_2\in\Gamma\big(\ext^{0,m}\big)$ such that